Gulliver Preparatory School: Academics

-Gulliver Prep offers honors, International Baccalaureate program, Advanced Placement, work and extracurricular experiences.
+Gulliver Prep offers honors, International Baccalaureate program, Advanced Placement, and The EDGE Program work and extracurricular experiences.
 Gulliver offers more than 30 AP courses, an internship program, and dual enrollment opportunities at the University of Miami, Florida International University and Miami-Dade College.

 Athletics

-Gulliver's teams, The Raiders, have won district, regional, sectional, state runner-up and state championships, as well as numerous conference championships.
-Gulliver currently competes in the 4A classification.
+Gulliver's teams, The Raiders, have won district, regional, sectional, state runner-up, and state championships, as well as numerous conference championships.
+Gulliver currently competes in 1A through 5A classifications, depending on the sport.

+Gulliver's Florida state championships include: